Nullcomputer/thing/src/README.md

-# Cake.
+# cake.
-## What is Cake.?
+## What is cake.?
-Cake is a pioneering cake selling website that will revolutionise the desert serving industry
+cake. is a pioneering cake selling website that will revolutionise the desert serving industry
 ##
 ## Roles
 ### Front end